MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 layout: post
 title: Cool Baseball Correlations
 ---
-As discussed in a previous [post](https://mistercoffey.github.io/CoolCorrelations/), correlations describe the relationship between variables.
-They are often described as a single number called ***r***.
+As discussed in a previous [post](https://mistercoffey.github.io/CoolCorrelations/), correlations describe the relationship between variables, AND are often described as a single number called ***r***.
 An r = 1 or -1 describes the  the strongest possible linear correlation between two variables.
+An r = 0 describes the weakest possible relationship.

 Baseball has its share of cool correlations, the most famous of which is the extremely strong relationship between team wins and run differential.